 The Fighting Chance Foundation uses structured multi-discipline martial arts to engage and effect change on a national scale among some of the UK's most vulnerable communities.
 We work with a number of targeted groups, including children living in poverty, those at risk of knife crime, women and girls at risk of violence, those suffering from disability discrimination, and men at risk of male suicide, among others.

 We believe in the innate ability for people to go within and realise their full potential.
-As many of those who use our services will have faced severe challenges from the likes of sexual or physical violence, substance abuse or lived experience of poverty, we use martial arts as a tool to personal development, helping individuals to discover their limitless potential whilst working under the watchful eye of a trained, qualified mentor.
+Many of those who use our services will have faced severe challenges from the likes of sexual or physical violence, substance abuse or lived experience of poverty.
+We use martial arts as a tool for personal development, helping individuals to discover their limitless potential whilst working under the watchful eye of a trained, qualified mentor.

 Why Martial Arts?

 This is just one of the common expressions spoken throughout the martial arts world and it summarises the life-changing potential locked in combat sport.
 Resilience.
 Self-Discipline.
 Determination.
 Grit.
 Self-Awareness.
 Fitness.
 Social Development.
 Trust; just some of the many qualities instilled in those who train, and we see this as the perfect tool to effect social change using martial arts as that catalyst for transformation.